jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

 ----

+The last chapter covered 2 types of operations. :ref:`Nullary Operations` which do not take input and :ref:`Unary Operations` which take 1 input.
+There are also Binary Operations, these take which take 2 inputs, they are called Binary Operations

 There are 16 binary operations, they all take 2 inputs and each of the inputs can be :ref:`True <test_what_is_true>` or :ref:`False <test_what_is_false>`.
 This gives four cases or ways the inputs can be given to the operation

 * :ref:`True <test_what_is_true>`, :ref:`True <test_what_is_true>`